 She's done a concert featuring conscious rapper Immortal Technique and Constant Flow (CF) and been the cultural producer of a to Top 10 in Phoenix mural projects featuring well known muralists Mata Ruda, Jess X. Chen, Thea Gahr, and Jetsonorama in partnership with Justseeds Artist Co-operative, the Colibrí Center for Human rights, and the producers of Sundance Award Winner for Cinematography Who Is Dayani Cristal?.

-During her years organizing the Palm Springs Photo Festival, annually assisted in producing a dozen-workshops running at once (for a week) program for 12+ celebrity photographers like portrait-maker Frank Ockenfels III and war and conflict photojournalist from NOOR Images, Stanley Greene.
+She’s done years of organizing the Palm Springs Photo Festival assisting in producing a dozen-workshops running at once (for a week) program for 19+ celebrity photographers like portrait-maker Frank Ockenfels III and war and conflict photojournalist from NOOR Images, Stanley Greene.

 Other fun facts about Desiree: